sodadata/docs/soda/quick-start-sodacl.md

 <br />

 If you wish, you can check for duplicate values in multiple columns.
 In the following example, Soda counts the number of duplicate values in both `column_name1` and `column_name2`.
+Be sure to add a space between the comma-separated values in the list of column names.

 ```yaml
 # Check that duplicate values do not exist in either column